 MS&Co. is a registered U.S. broker-dealer and registered futures commission merchant and, accordingly, is subject to the minimum net capital requirements of the SEC and the CFTC.
-PDS is a separately registered U.S. broker-dealer with the SEC and is subject to separate minimum net capital requirements of the SEC.

-Under these rules, MS&Co. is required to maintain minimum Net Capital, as defined under SEC Rule 15c3-1, of not less than the greater of 2% of aggregate debit items arising from customer transactions, plus excess margin collateral on reverse repurchase agreements or the CFTC risk-based requirement representing the sum of 8% of customer risk maintenance margin requirement and 8% of non customer risk maintenance margin requirement, as defined.
-At December 31, 2018, MS&Co.'s Net Capital was \$13,797 which exceeded the CFTC minimum requirement by \$11,333.
+Under these rules, MS&Co. is required to maintain minimum Net Capital, as defined under SEA Rule 15c3-1, of not less than the greater of 2% of aggregate debit items arising from customer transactions, plus excess margin collateral on reverse repurchase agreements or the CFTC risk-based requirement representing the sum of 8% of customer risk maintenance margin requirement and 8% of non customer risk maintenance margin requirement, as defined.
+At December 31, 2019, MS&Co.'s Net Capital was \$13,708 which exceeded the CFTC greater minimum requirement by \$10,686.